 Historic ornaments made locally in the 1940s will be on display along Main Street.
 During that tumultuous decade, the town’s Corning Glass plant manufactured millions of glass ornaments for U.S. households, replacing blockaded German manufacturers.
 Wellsboro prides itself as “The Town That Saved Christmas.”

-Light Up Ligonier, held in in the Ligonier Diamond park, is just one of the town’s holiday events meant to preserve the childhood wonder of Christmas for everyone.
+Light Up Ligonier, held in the Ligonier Diamond Park, is just one of the town’s holiday events meant to preserve the childhood wonder of Christmas for everyone.
 The event is a fun, family event that ushers in the holiday season the day after Thanksgiving.
 Shops remain open till the evening parade begins and the jolly good elf, Santa, arrives on a horse-drawn sleigh.
-Ligonier has a countdown not only for lighting the tree, but the entire Diamond.
+Ligonier has a countdown not only for lighting the tree but the entire Diamond.
+One lucky child will have the opportunity to help Santa light the Diamond.

 Christmas carols play throughout the town, and there is always a good chance of a light, fluffy snowfall that makes the white lights sparkle.

-Horse-drawn sleigh rides are available!
-Enjoy some hot cocoa and take a stroll in this adorable small town that will make you think Hallmark from the first moment you visit.
+Horse-drawn sleigh rides are available after the lighting!
+Enjoy some hot cocoa and take a stroll in this adorable small town that will make you think of Hallmark from the first moment you visit.

 It is transformed into a picturesque Hallmark-type town decked out in small-town warmth and Christmas jingles during the holidays.
 Multicolored Christmas lights crisscross the main streets.
 The town tree is illuminated, and local businesses decorate their store windows.

-This year, they are celebrating with the theme of a “Cinematic Christmas.”
+This year, they are celebrating with the theme of “There’s GNOME Place Like Bedford for the Holidays.”

-A Holiday Open House, with storefronts decorated, kicks off the Christmas shopping season in mid-November.
-They wrap up the last two weeks of November with a Cookie Crunch Contest and a Grinch Scavenger Hunt.
+A Holiday Open House, with storefronts decorated, kicks off the Christmas shopping season the second weekend in November.
+The Holiday Open House offers special deals throughout the town, a Cookie Crunch Contest and it is the start of a GNOME Scavenger Hunt that lasts through mid-December.

-The town’s event page has times and locations of each activity.
+The town’s event page has the times and locations of each activity.

 There is always something happening in the Christmas City, like their one-of-a-kind Christkindlmarkt, which features over 150 artisans’ handmade works.